nglthu/OOP_References/Practice_week5.md

 #### 3. Update your UML in the Wiki

 #### 4. Update all your continous code and work on the group repo and your Wiki.

+#### 5. Mock Presentation

+Each Group carries their mock presentation in front of the class

+Questions and Answers

+Codes and Bugs